dart-archive/www.dartlang.org/src/site/articles/style-guide/index.markdown

 users to collaborate.

 There will likely be things you disagree with in this guide.
-As the author, there are things *I* disagree with.
+As the author, there are things even I disagree with.
 I hope you'll agree that consistency is often worth more than our individual preferences.

 Keep in mind that, like many things with Dart, this guide isn't carved in